 By David Klein

-Klein is a managing broker with Soy Capital Ag Services, Bloomington, Ill.
-He is a member of the Illinois Society of Professional Farm Managers and Rural Appraisers, whose members regularly contribute to this column.
-Email farm management questions to Carroll Merry at firstname.lastname@example.org.
+Klein is a farm manager with First Mid Ag Services, Bloomington, Ill., and a member of the Illinois Society of Professional Farm Managers and Rural Appraisers.
+Email questions to firstname.lastname@example.org.